MultiServerControl/MineControl/README.md

 MineControl
 ===========

-MineControl is a java based library for managing minecraft servers via command line (webinterface and app - in future releases).
+MineControl is a java based library for managing minecraft servers via command line (webinterface, app and bukkit plugin - in future releases).

 You want to work on the project with us?
 --------